radical friendship clearing the way

-The program will include online coursework and online meetings, closely integrated with small silent residential retreats at multiple geographic locations.
+The program will include online coursework and online meetings, closely integrated with small silent retreats.
 Periods of critical inquiry and periods of quiet practice alike will be supported and protected by the community of spiritual friends that we cultivate together, across distance and over time.

 attha = meaning

 thus both the dictionary "meaning" (attha) that a word aims at, and also the success aimed at in life, both in the sense of worldly prosperity, and also in the sense of spiritual wealth - that which makes a life deeply meaningful.

 In this last regard, paramattha means, in the early Buddhist texts, not an ultimate level of reality (this usage comes in the commentaries), but rather the highest/deepest/most meaningful place/state/aim to go towards.